Shawn-Xihao-Wu/Book-Reading-Tracker-in-Java-CPSC-210/README.md

 - As a user, I want to be able to see all my reading progress for each book in terms of percentage rounded to the nearest tenth decimal
 - As a user, I want to be able to see my total reading progress in terms of percentage rounded to the nearest tenth decimal

+- As a user, I want to be able to save current collection of books to file
+- As a user, I want to be able to load previous collection of books from file and resume exactly where I left off last time